DjCrush/BigIntLibrary/README.md

 # BigIntLibrary
-Library for working witn long numbers (Version 1.0)
+Library for working with large numbers (Version 1.0)